Thea Placida.

 Yunnan Bold

-Yunnan pu'er tea, finished on oak chips with selected botanicals.
+Yunnan pu'er tea, infused with oak chips and selected botanicals.
 Deep, round and complex.

 Tasting notes